alexwlchan/alexwlchan.net/src/_drafts/social-media-scrapbook.md

 [musk-buys-twitter]: https://arstechnica.com/tech-policy/2022/10/elon-musk-completes-twitter-purchase-immediately-fires-ceo-and-other-execs/
 [deleted-my-tweets]: /2024/i-deleted-all-my-tweets/

----
+{% table_of_contents %}

 ## The long road to a lasting archive

 Long before I knew the phrase "digital preservation", I knew I wanted to keep my social media.
-I wrote little scripts to capture my conversations and stash them away on storage I controlled.
+I wrote scripts to capture my conversations and stash them away on storage I controlled.

 Those scripts worked, technically, but the end result was a mess.
 I focusing on saving data, while organisation and presentation were an afterthought.